Cardinals vs. Rangers Player Props Betting Odds

 Semien Stats

-- Semien has 18 doubles, two triples, nine home runs, 28 walks and 48 RBI (75 total hits).
-He's also stolen seven bases.
+- Semien has 76 hits with 19 doubles, two triples, nine home runs and 28 walks.
+He has driven in 50 runs with seven stolen bases.

-- Semien has hit safely in 24 straight games.
-In his last 10 outings he is hitting .341 with six doubles, a home run, four walks and eight RBI.
+- Semien has recorded a base hit in 25 straight games.
+In his last 10 games he is hitting .341 with seven doubles, a home run, four walks and 10 RBI.

 Semien Recent Games